tcuwp/avocado/docs/USAGE.md

 ### Routable controller features

-The gem will create routes that go to the controllers during app initialization.
+The gem will create RESTful routes that go to the various controllers during app initialization.
+By default, these external (unauthenticated) features are
-With the routes created and all code loaded, these controller/route features
-exist:
+available:

-- `Registrations` -- Create new user records
+- `Registrations` -- Fill out new form and create users
-- `Sessions` -- Sign in & out, list & destroy active sessions
+- `Sessions` -- Sign in and sign out features
-- `Passwords` and `Emails` -- Account edit pages
-- `Recoveries` -- Enable password reset process
+- `Recoveries` -- Trigger password reset, click link, confirm
-- `Verifications` -- Enable email address verification process
+- `Verifications` -- Email confirmation on account creation or email change
-- `Affirmations` -- Enable "passwordless" auth via secure link
+- `Affirmations` -- Provides a "passwordless" auth via emailed link

+These internal (authenticated) features are available:

+- `Sessions` -- List active sessions, click to destroy untrusted ones
-- `Events` -- List view of user activity history
+- `Events` -- List view of user activity audit log
+- `Passwords` -- Edit and update user password
+- `Emails` -- Edit and update user email

+Linking to any of these internal pages is optional.
+You can use them as-is, override their views, or even ignore them entirely and make your own versions.

 ### Mailers